 In cases that cannot be resolved by consultation between the Doctor and Coroner, the Coroner will require a post-mortem examination, which usually shows death was due to natural causes, in which case no inquest will be held, and the Coroner will send a form to the Registrar of Deaths indicating that registration may take place, (no death certificate will be issued by the Doctor).

 Where the death was not due to natural causes, for example a road traffic accident, the Coroner will hold an inquest.
 The purpose of an inquest is to establish the identity of the deceased, when and how the death took place, and the actual cause of death.
 Following the inquest the Coroner will issue a certificate for either burial or cremation, to allow the funeral to take place.
-He may then adjourn the inquest and reconvene it at a later date, having gathered relevant information relating to the death, and finally close.
+The Coroner may then adjourn the inquest and reconvene it at a later date, having gathered relevant information relating to the death, and finally close.